5 Money-Saving Challenges That Will Help You Save an Extra $1,378 in 2023

 Now that we showed you it’s possible to save over $1,000 in one year, the question is: Which method will you choose?

 We’ve highlighted several options, but keep in mind there are many other ways to customize a money-saving challenge to your liking.

 Maybe you get paid every other week, and you want to make your deposits biweekly so they fall on payday.
 Perhaps you’d rather commit to depositing money in your savings account once a month.
 Or maybe the bulk of your income comes from tips, and you prefer to save your cash on a daily basis.

 You also don’t have to constrict yourself to saving $1,378.
-(I have to admit, it’s a pretty odd amount to stick with.)
+(It is, admittedly, an odd figure to base your savings goal on.)
 If your budget is tight and saving $52 in one week seems impossible at any time of the year, you could cut the suggested weekly deposits in half.
 You’ll still net $689 by the end of the year.
 Or maybe you have a bit of wiggle room in your budget and you want to double the weekly deposits, which will give you $2,756 in savings at the end of the year.

-No matter how you choose to do it, the important thing is that you’re consciously making the effort to save.
-Get in the habit of regularly putting money aside so that when 2021 rolls around, saving money won’t even seem like a challenge to you.
+No matter how you choose to do it, the important thing is that you’re consciously making the effort to consistently save.
+Get in the habit of regularly putting money aside so that when 2024 rolls around, saving money won’t even seem like a challenge to you.

-Nicole Dow is a senior writer at The Penny Hoarder.
-She’ll probably go with method No. 5.
+Nicole Dow is a former senior writer at The Penny Hoarder.
+Deputy editor Tiffany Wendeln Connors updated this post for 2023.